University of California, Davis > Land, Air & Water Resources > Atmospheric Science Program

 Shu-Hua Chen

-participates in research involving data assimilation and the study of idealized heavy orographic rainfall.
+Professor Chen's research involves data assimilation and the study of idealized heavy orographic rainfall.
 A major forecasting problem is that there is not enough in-situ data over the oceans.
 One of the possibilities for improving model forecasting is to properly utilize remote sensing data to improve model initial conditions.
 In collaboration with Dr. Francois Vandenberghe at NCAR, Dr. Grant W. Petty at the University of Wisconsin, and Dr. James F. Bresch at NCAR, her group has applied SSM/I and QuikSCAT data to improve hurricane simulations.
 For heavy orographic rainfall, in collaboration with Dr. Y. L. Lin of North Carolina State University, she has studied the effects of the moist Froude number and the convective available potential energy on flow regimes associated with a conditionally unstable flow over a mesoscale mountain.
 In addition to these two directions, her research will also be extended to cumulus parameterization and the on-line tracer study in the near future.

 Ian Faloona